HRK Eagles Homeschool Co-Ed Competitive

 -We encourage co-ed friendships, but there will be no public displays of affection.

 -Meets: We are invited to participate in the meets we attend.
 Invitations can be taken away at any time.
 We MUST represent our team well at meets.
-This means good sportsmanship, no profane language, horseplay, or inappropriate behavior.
+This means good sportsmanship, no profane language, horseplay, throwing or kicking balls, running in the field alongside those competing, or inappropriate behavior.
+These actions can get our team disqualified.
 Let’s be positive ambassadors of Christ and of our homeschooling community.
 When the meet organizer is communicating to our team, we stop and listen.
 YOU are responsible for listening to events being called out and being at your events on time.
 If you are not in an upcoming event, you should be waiting at the team camp cheering your teammates on.
 High school family and friends are not allowed on the track field.
 They may cheer for you from the bleachers or the team camp.
-Middle school and grade school may allow those who are volunteering to be on the field.
+Middle school and grade school meets may allow those who are volunteering to be on the field.

 -Nutrition and hydrating: Come hydrated to practice and meets.
 You should slowly be drinking water all day.
 You should be finished hydrating (max 40 ounces, less for younger/smaller kids) 2 hours before a practice/meet.
 You should also be finished with a meal 2 hours before a practice/meet.
 If you need a snack, try to make it a 100-calorie healthy snack 1 hour before practice.
 Failing to follow these guidelines could result in cramping, stomachaches, vomiting, and overheating.
 Sleep well and eat a healthy diet.
 It goes without saying: live a drug-free, alcohol-free life.

 ***If expectations are not being met, a warning will be given to you the runner.
-Next, your parents will be contacted.
-After that, a decision may be made by coaches to suspend you from the team.
+Next, your parents will be contacted and will be asked to come to practice to decide on a discipline plan.
+After that, the end result may include suspension or expulsion from the team.
+There will be no refunds.

 -Parents are responsible for helping get their runners to practice and meets on time as well as picking up on time.
 Please also help your runners communicate with coaches when they will be missing a meet or practice.
 If your runner arrives late to practice or a meet, they will miss warm-ups and be at a higher risk for injury.
 If you know you will be late, please communicate this with the head coach.
 Please be prompt for pickup.
 All of us coaches are volunteers and live busy lives.
 When practice is over, we have other places we need to be.
 If you drop off your child and leave, you must stay in the area on days that have a high chance for lightening should practice end early.